AlphaMC0/Room-Meanings/README.md

 >**Reactor**
  - Reactor nicknamed The Heart, made of a clump of mithril turned into a miniature star.
 The Reactor is a higly restricted area only Rank 4 and above can enter,but if under attack Rank 3 is permitted to enter to defend the    personel and the reactor from blowing up.
 If a Rank 2 is found near or in the reactor control room they will be imprisoned and their memory wiped, but if a Rank 1 is found near or in the Reactor Room they will be killed    on the spot (NO MERCY WILL BE SHOWED).
 >**Control Base**
- - Control Base or The Brain, is the area where the base is controled from.
+ - Control Base or The Brain, hosts the main system/database for the base it's in control of.
+The Control base contains servers controlpanels and some chests to repair any damages.
+It also contains lockers and sleeping areas    so the workers can rest it also has a holgram table that shows the rough outline of the terrain surrounding the base.